ReconfigureIO/UX/docs/source/tutorial_4_graphs.rst

 Once you have optimized these smaller functions you can embed them back into your wider code to improve the overall parallelism of the program.

-For early access users, we have a section on our `forum <https://community.reconfigure.io/c/optimization-support>`_ where you can post your own generated graphs to get optimization help from the Reconfigure.io team.
+For early access users, we have a section on our |forum| where you can post your own generated graphs to get optimization help from the Reconfigure.io team.

+.. |forum| raw:: html

+   <a href="https://community.reconfigure.io/c/optimization-support" target="_blank">forum</a>